David Urban: Early career

 Urban worked with the Philadelphia-based law firm of Ballard Spahr as a public finance attorney from 1994 to 1997, when he became chief of staff to Senator Arlen Specter.

-In 2002 Urban became a partner at the American Continental Group (ACG), where he now serves as President.
+In 2002 Urban became a partner at the American Continental Group (ACG).
+He later served as president until he left the company in July 2020.
 ACG is a Washington-based lobbying firm that has worked with companies such as Comcast, Hewlett Packard Enterprise, and Raytheon.
 He was recognized on The Hill's "Top Lobbyists" list in 2015, 2016, 2017, and 2019.

 Political career

 In April 2016, Urban joined Donald Trump's presidential campaign as senior advisor.
 He was the deputy director of caucus operations and senior member on the ground in Cleveland for the 2016 Republican National Convention, spending over two months on that effort, and working to quell disruption by "Never Trump" delegates from the campaigns of other candidates.
 Urban developed a relationship of frequent cell phone contact with Trump.
-In November 2016, Urban helped gain the first presidential Republican win for Pennsylvania in over 28 years, and it was initially reported that he was being considered as the next chair of the Republican National Committee, or White House Deputy Chief of Staff.
-The potential appointment was supported by former Republican Senator Rick Santorum and former Democratic Governor Ed Rendell.
-It has further been reported that Urban has been considered for several positions in the Trump Administration, including Chair of the Republican National Committee, White House Deputy Chief of Staff, White House Chief of Staff, and Ambassador to Saudi Arabia.
+In November 2016, Urban helped gain the first presidential Republican win for Pennsylvania in over 28 years, and it was initially reported that he was being considered as the next chair of the Republican National Committee The potential appointment was supported by former Republican Senator Rick Santorum and former Democratic Governor Ed Rendell.
+It was also reported that Urban had been considered for several positions in the Trump Administration, including White House Deputy Chief of Staff, White House Chief of Staff, and Ambassador to Saudi Arabia.
+It was frequently reported that Trump was considering Urban to replace Reince Priebus, and later John Kelly, as White House Chief of Staff.